Updated on: May 20, 2026

 Bitdefender is one of the most comprehensive internet security packages on the market — and it comes with a 30-day free trial period AND a 30-day money-back guarantee on all of its plans, which is more than enough time to thoroughly test all of its features.

-Like Norton, Bitdefender also uses a massive malware directory and machine learning to detect both known and zero-day threats.
-However, Bitdefender’s malware scanner also operates in the cloud, so you’ll barely notice it’s running.
-During my tests, Bitdefender caught all my malware samples, and I could stream video and play a game without any issues during a full PC scan.
+Like Norton, Bitdefender uses a massive malware directory and machine learning to detect both known and zero-day threats.
+Its cloud-based malware scanner ensures minimal system impact, whether you’re working or gaming.
+In my tests, Bitdefender caught all malware samples and ran silently in the background, allowing me to stream videos and play games without any noticeable performance issues.

 - Firewall with stealth mode.